DavidMercier/PopIn/doc/models.rst

 In the case of indentations, :math:`\lambda` is the mean critical load :math:`F^0_{crit}` or the mean critical displacement :math:`h^0_{crit}` at which the pop-in event appears for a given material.

-Find here the |matlab| function to calculate the cumulative survival Weibull distribution:
+Find here the |matlab| function to calculate the cumulative mortal Weibull distribution:
 `Weibull_cdf.m <https://github.com/DavidMercier/PopIn/blob/master/Matlab_code/statistics/Weibull/Weibull_cdf.m>`_.

-Find here the |matlab| function to calculate the cumulative mortal Weibull distribution:
+Find here the |matlab| function to calculate the complementary cumulative survival Weibull distribution:
-`Weibull_cdf_mortal.m <https://github.com/DavidMercier/PopIn/blob/master/Matlab_code/statistics/Weibull/Weibull_cdf_mortal.m>`_.
+`Weibull_cdf_survival.m <https://github.com/DavidMercier/PopIn/blob/master/Matlab_code/statistics/Weibull/Weibull_cdf_survival.m>`_.

 Chechenin et al. proposed to use a modified cumulative Weibull distribution function for the description of the statistics of the pop-in event [#Chechenin_1995]_.